jhpyle/docassemble/_docs/api.md

 The `vocabulary` key refers to a simple list of names used.
 This can be used for an "autocomplete" feature.

+## <a name="stash_data"></a>Temporarily stash encrypted data

+Description: Accepts data, encrypts it, stores it, and returns a key identifying the stored data and a decryption secret.

+Path: `/api/stash_data`

+Method: [POST]

+Data:

+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `data`: a [JSON] object where the keys are variable names and the values are the values those variables should have.
+If you are sending a POST request with an `application/json` content type (which is recommended), do not convert `data` to [JSON]; just make `data` a reference to the data you want to store.
+ - `expire` (optional): the number of seconds the data should be kept in temporary storage.
+The default is 7,776,000 seconds (90 days).
+ - `raw` (optional): if set to `0`, then no attempt will be made to identify and convert dates and `DAObject`s that appear in the `data`.

+Required privileges: None

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "Data must be provided." if the `data` are missing.
+ - [400] "Malformed data" if the `data` could not be converted from JSON.

+Response on success: [200]

+Body of response: a [JSON] dictionary containing the following keys:

+- `stash_key`: The identifier for the data.
+- `secret`: The decryption secret.

+## <a name="retrieve_stashed_data"></a>Retrieve temporarily stashed data

+Description: Retrieves data stored with `/api/stash_data`.

+Path: `/api/retrieve_stashed_data`

+Method: [GET]

+Parameters:
+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `stash_key`: the identifier for the data, as returned by the `/api/stash_data` endpoint.
+ - `secret`: the decryption secret, as returned by the `/api/stash_data` endpoint.
+ - `delete` (optional): if set to `1`, the data will be deleted from storage after being retrieved.
+ - `refresh` (optional): if set to an integer, the expiration of the data will be updated to this number of seconds.

+Required privileges: None

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "The stash key and secret parameters are required." if the `stash_key` and/or the `secret` are missing.
+ - [400] "The stashed data could not be retrieved." if the information is expired, the stash key is wrong, or the secret is wrong.

+Response on success: [200]

+Body of response: the stashed data in [JSON] format.

 # <a name="questionless"></a>Example of usage: questionless interview